-More recently, I used my broadcast talent as a volunteer narrator and director of 'talking'
+I also used my broadcast talent as a volunteer narrator and director of 'talking' books and

-books and magazines for JBI International.
-I also write funny radio commercials.
+magazines for JBI International.
+My creative specialty has been writing funny radio

-Additionally, I'm the author of 'Advertising for Love,' a humorous book about dating through
+commercials.
+Additionally, I'm the author of 'Advertising for Love,' a humorous book about

-the personal ads, published by X-Libris, a division of Random House.
-But while I've had
+dating through the personal ads, published by X-Libris, a division of Random House.
+But

-success in writing and broadcasting, I still love crunching those numbers, too.
+while I've had success in writing and broadcasting, I still love crunching those numbers,

 I've earned a Communications B.A. from Queens College, and an M.B.A. in Marketing from

 Hofstra University.
-Though I am a lifelong native of New York, I have yet to taste either a
+Though I am a lifelong native of New York, I've never had a pastrami